Step 1 – Learn

 Common Purpose & Performance Goals

-Work teams have the best chance to be effective if they have clear expectations around goals, accountability, and outcomes.
+Work teams have the best opportunity to effectively set clear expectations around goals, accountability, and outcomes.
 You need to understand the goals, be held accountable for doing your part, and celebrate when you reach the goals.
 Everyone should be supportive of all team members involved in the project.

 “Teamwork is the ability to work together toward a common vision – the ability to direct individual accomplishments toward organizational objectives.
-It is the fuel that allows common people to attain uncommon results.quot;
+It is the fuel that allows common people to attain uncommon results.” –Andrew Carnegie

 There is No “I” in T-E-A-M

-Your job is to make the boss successful.
+Your job is to make the supervisor and the team successful.

 Your job is to make sure the work group meets their goals.